hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I'm planning to write a shiny stylesheet, but time may not permit.

 [15:49:40](#fDnxXMLw1sWMN3PoF9ALFze8heqTl0p9CkmRQFI-5LI) <hiiamboris (NOT THIS ONE)>:
-(and GTK will uglify it anyway Ì†ΩÌ∏â
+(and GTK will uglify it anyway üòâ

 [16:17:00](#MTQpLhy6qod3JuE2BtC3mnRT3wHltpoSvU-7Ay3QIks) <greggirwin (Gregg Irwin)>:
 @rsheehan I know at least a couple people use the VSCode plugin, though it did have some issues in the past.